Condolences

-Please share your condolences with Karl’s family and friends by adding a comment to this page.
+Please share your condolences with Karl’s family and friends by clicking here.

 This website is such a nice tribute to Karl.
 Love all the stories and the writings of Karl.
 It is inspiring.
 Its like Karl planted the seed to find a better system for healthcare and now we need to take it from there….